Veterinarians Need Disability Income Insurance

 Individual DI policies promise not to bundle superfluous coverage like this with your policy.

 "Definition of disability" is very important when considering Disability Income Insurance.
 Most people purchase a policy with a definition that says the insurer will pay the benefit if they are disabled, but will stop paying the benefit when the person can go back to work in a job “they are suitable for because of education and prior experience.”
-This definition can be inadequate for someone who invested a great deal of time and money in their specialized occupation (veterinary medicine).

 The better “Own Occupation” or “Your Occupation” definition states the insurer will pay the benefit for as long as the person cannot work in the exact occupation they were previously working in.
-And, that if the disabled person cannot do just one of the main, material duties of their job, then the policy still considers them disabled, and continues to pay the benefit.
-This means if you cannot work in all capacities of your current practice, you are disabled according to the definition of the disability.
-The illustration goes on to state that the contract will consider your specialty (the practice of veterinary medicine) as your own occupation.
+And, that if the disabled person cannot do just one of the main, material duties of their job, then the policy still considers them disabled and unable to work, and continues to pay the benefit.

 How does this translate to real life?

 Even though our client still had all of the expertise and experience stored in his brain, the veterinarian's body could no longer fully act on it!
-Under the first, regular definition I outlined, the insurer might say, after a period of disability where he had recovered, but not the use of his hand, the veterinary ophthalmologist could teach in veterinary school, or just see patients, no surgery.
-He was suited for each of these jobs because of education and experience.
-But, his earned income would be much lower because he could not perform surgery with the current range of motion in his hand.
+Under the first, regular definition I outlined, the insurer might say, after a period of disability where he had recovered, but not the use of his hand, the veterinary ophthalmologist could teach in veterinary school, or just see patients.

 Insurance companies that offer individual Disability Insurance offer special programs for young professionals, including veterinarians.

 You can purchase a set amount of Disability Insurance monthly benefit while still in veterinary school without having to prove a current income.
-Once in practice, you can add to the monthly benefit as your income increases over time.
+This is so important because you are protecting your future income by purchasing Disability Insurance with your good health as a young student.

 Disability Insurance companies also offer a secondary type of disability insurance specific to business owners called “Business Overhead Expense” or “BOE” insurance.

-Business Overhead Expense insurance, if the insured becomes disabled, steps in and pays the business’s bills; lease or mortgage payment, staff salaries, insurance, utilities, etc. You can even choose coverage that helps pay for a building or practice loan.
+Business Overhead Expense insurance, if the insured becomes disabled, steps in and pays the business’s bills; lease or mortgage payment, staff salaries, insurance, utilities, etc. You can even choose coverage that helps pay for a building or business loan.

 This means that small animal veterinarians enjoy lower rates than large animal veterinarians, when comparing similar income levels.
-And Veterinary Technicians, whom should also consider Disability Insurance, also pay rates for “higher risk” at work.